-If you want to keep your home safe, electronic surveillance can help ensure that you can monitor what is happening at your home even when you are away.
-If you want to see what takes place at your business when you are gone, surveillance allows you to be in two places at once.
-Electronic surveillance, a composite of video and audio surveillance, gives you the most complete picture of what is happening in a specific place at a specific time.
-It serves as a way for people to oversee behavior, activity, and information for the purpose of protecting, managing, or influencing a certain location.
+If you want to keep your home safe, electronic surveillance can monitor what is happening in your home even while you are away.
+The same applies to a place of business.
+A combination of video and audio surveillance gives you the most complete picture of what is happening at a specific place and time.
+It is a way to oversee behavior, activity, and information for the purpose of protecting, managing, or influencing a certain location.

 If you want a better security system for your home or business, electronic surveillance may be your best choice.
 Electronic surveillance systems are a practical means for securing your home or business.
-The mechanical nature of these electronic surveillance systems means they will never get bored, tired, hungry, or need to take a break.
-If you need to see what is happening somewhere else, this type of investigation can give you the best results.
-Seeing the facts on video, in photographs, and in other audio-visual formats can give you the factual information you need to win a case.
+Having the facts on video, in photographs, or in another audio-visual format can give you the factual information you need to win a case.

-If you find the need to investigate your business or home, an investigator trained in electronic surveillance will analyze and record any suspisous activity of criminal action.
-The investigator's goal is to do whatever it takes to get video of the subject and in many cases, this means discreetly following a subject to gather as much evidence and video as possible.
-An investigator should be licensed in the state they are serving, have equipment that properly records details (date and time), assure you with a "plan of attack," and be an expert witness in the event that they would need to testify in the case.
+If you are concerned about the safety of your business or home, an investigator trained in electronic surveillance will analyze and record any suspicious or criminal activity.
+They do this by discreetly following a subject or setting up cameras to document their activity.
+An investigator will be licensed in the state they are serving, have equipment that properly records details, explain to you their surveillance plan, and be an expert witness in the event they need to testify in court.

 Use the search utility on the top of this page or select from a state listed below to find an electronic surveillance investigator, or give us a call at (888) 997-4669.